 1. Jakarta, Java

-The Indonesian capital is a chaotic mega-city home to over 10 million people with another 20 million living in surrounding towns and villages.
-It’s not really worth staying much more than a day or two unless you happen to be a really dedicated city lover and many travellers opt to skip it altogether.
+The Indonesian capital is a chaotic mega-city home to more than 10 million people with another 20 million living in surrounding towns and villages.
+It’s an urban jungle with many problems and it may not really be worth staying much more than a day or two unless you happen to be a really dedicated city lover and many travellers opt to skip it altogether with the more enchanting destinations as you head east.

-As well as its cultural attractions, Jakarta also boasts possibly the most raucous nightlife scene in the Islamic world with giant 24 hour night clubs and bars, some of which are packed with ecstasy-fuelled ravers.
+As well as its cultural attractions, Jakarta also boasts possibly a surprisingly active nightlife scene, one of the biggest in the Islamic world.
 The best tactic is to accept the madness of the place and try to understand the day to day lives of local people who for the most part are friendly and eager to engage with you.
-However like most big cities, Jakarta does have its share of dangers, so take good care of yourself and your belongings.

 2. Dieng Plateau, Java